-Here on the Peninsula, a committee of five enthusiastic volunteers first met in early 2011.
-As plans for the fundraiser developed, the committee grew to over 50 volunteers at our first event.
+In 2011, a committee of five enthusiastic volunteers first met to discuss hosting an Empty Bowls event on the Virginia Peninsula.
+As plans for the fundraiser developed, the committee grew to over 50 volunteers for our first event.

-In the summer of 2012, we incorporated as Empty Bowls Virginia Peninsula, Inc., and became a 501(c)(3) organization.
+In the summer of 2012, we incorporated as Empty Bowls Virginia Peninsula, Inc., and received designation as a 501(c)(3) organization shortly thereafter.
 Donations to Empty Bowls Virginia Peninsula, Inc., are tax deductible retroactive to our date of incorporation (September 14, 2012).

-Our first event was held in 2012 and has continued annually since then.
-We have raised thousands of dollars for hunger-fighting organizations each year.
+We hosted our first event in 2012 and have continued annually since then, raising thousands of dollars for hunger-fighting organizations each year.